 If you would like specific advice about certain aspects of your business then please do get in touch with your usual contact at the firm or contact Hannah Brazel (Hannah.Brazel@mbmcommercial.co.uk) who can assist with any queries.

 Brexit - Your Questions Answered

-A: In relation to any EU grant which you have secured the payments you have received and will receive until the point of Brexit should be secure and not clawed back due to the event of Brexit itself, bearing in mind that the UK continues to be a fully paid up member of the EU until that point.
+A: In relation to any EU grant which you have secured, the payments you have received and will receive until the point of Brexit should be secure and not clawed back due to the event of Brexit itself, bearing in mind that the UK continues to be a fully paid up member of the EU until that point.
 The UK government has already confirmed that European Commission research grants, including Horizon 2020 programme grants, awarded while the UK is still a member of the EU will be guaranteed by the Treasury until 2020.
 This will be the case even when the project continues beyond the UK’s departure from the EU.
 The European Commissioner for Research, Science and Innovation has provided assurances that UK researchers should not face any discrimination when bids are assessed.
 All application evaluators are now being given specific additional instructions that they should not evaluate proposals with UK participants any differently than before.

-A: You will need to check the terms of your collaboration agreement very carefully and look at key provisions such as the contract term, the obligations of each party (eg secondment of personnel), funding basis and termination rights.
-Many collaborations agreements will be unaffected in the short term and it should be borne in mind that the point of Brexit could be several years away and not just in two years time.
+You will need to check the terms of your collaboration agreement very carefully and look at key provisions such as the contract term, the obligations of each party (eg secondment of personnel), funding basis and termination rights.
+Many collaborations agreements will be unaffected in the short term and it should be borne in mind that the point of true “Brexit” (when the UK is free of all

 A: The party line from the UK and European governments in relation to European grants and fundraising is that it is business as usual until Brexit actually happens (whenever that may be).
-A lot of funding is often drip fed into the companies by a process of trenching or through banking facilities that can be drawn down and you will want to seek reassurances from your investors or lenders that the event of Brexit, when it eventually happens, will not result in either a change of terms or a complete withdrawal of financial support that is available to be called upon and drawn-down.
+A lot of funding is often drip fed into the companies by a process of tranching or through banking facilities that can be drawn down and you will want to seek reassurances from your investors or lenders that the event of Brexit, when it eventually happens, will not result in either a change of terms or a complete withdrawal of financial support that is available to be called upon and drawn-down.
 It will in most cases depend on the actual contract terms as well as the continuing commitment of your investor(s) and/or lender(s) to the UK.
 If you cannot receive any reassurances then you will want to consider putting contingency plans in place.